 The site plan indicates that 64 parking spaces and 1 loading space are to be provided.
 The Zoning Ordinance requires 86 parking spaces and 1 loading space.
-An application for a departure from parking and loading standards has been filed (DPLS-313) to address the request for a reduction of 22 on-site spaces.
+An application for a departure from parking and loading standards has been filed (DPLS-313) to address the request for a reduction of 22 on-site spaces (see part L of this report).